- Extreme Sharpness - edge to edge pure optic performance

 How could my macro work possibly get better?
 I use the Nikkor 200mm f4 and discovered the perfect macro gem.
 When I first mounted this lens on my camera I thought oh god what have I done, it was large and heavier than my other lens, then I ventured out and began to explore its capabilities.
 At first, I was not that impressed (see cons) but after a week and finally figuring out how to best use the lens; my mind is now set – this lens rocks!
 It is hard to explain why I love this lens, it is like a portal into the small world placing you close and personal with your subjects.

-With the 200mm you have greater working distance than shorter macro lens, this allows you to still fill the frame and acquire fantastic pictures with very sharp detail.
-This lens starts at F4 and when shooting at the closest 1.6” range your smallest available aperture is F45, YEPO F45.
+With the Nikon 200mm f/4 you have greater working distance over the shorter macro lenses, this allows you to fill the frame and acquire fantastic pictures with very sharp detail and less chance of you being in the way of sunlight, or the insect fleeing.
+Since this lens starts at F4 and when shooting at the closest 1.6” range your smallest available aperture is F45, YEPO F45.
 So, lighting will need to be available to use that aperture.
 For my macro flash system, I and use the R1C1 to light my subjects when needed.

-When the Nikon 200mm for macro work, I find the lens performs well at all apertures, however, I find F15 through F29 to be the sweet spot; depending on your subject.
+When using the Nikon 200mm for macro work, I find the lens performs well at all apertures, however, I find F15 through F29 to be the sweet spot; depending on your subject, ISO, and available light.

 Here is an example shot on location in natural sunlight using the R1C1 for fill light at F29.
 See the nice bokeh?
 Even if you don’t want to do Micro work the lens performs well and has great sharpness and detail as a general use telephoto.

-- A heavy lens; makes hand holding tiresome over time
+- A heavy lens if you are a handheld shooter; makes hand holding tiresome over time

 - Old School Focus with manually actuated switch M/A